Survey-2024/.github/profile/README.md

 ### Not Required
 - The UI does not need to be styled (form over function)
 - Code perfection is not a goal
-- Security, although important, is not a requirement (i.e. VNets, Private IP's, etc.)
+- Infrastructural Security, although important, is not a requirement (i.e. VNets, Private IP's, etc.)
 - Security Roles not required, (i.e. all users will receive a notification when a survey is stored with a link to review)

 ## Github Repositories (Imported from Azure DevOps)